hashgraph/hedera-services/hedera-node/docs/design/services/smart-contract-service/IHRC-associate-dissociate-isassociated.md

 The method in which the redirection to proxy contract is implemented is that during the execution of an EVM request, we examine the contract address to see if it is an HTS token address and if so we redirect the request to the proxy contract.

-More specifically the algorithm by which we get from (a) the call to the token address to (b) the precompiled contract is a follows:
+More specifically the algorithm by which we get from (a) the call to the token address to (b) the precompiled contract is as follows:
 1. The EVM encounters a call such as this `tokenAddress.<functionName>(<params>);`
 2. The EVM calls [TokenEvmAccount.getEvmCode()](https://github.com/hashgraph/hedera-services/blob/f82b34132707755f7aa87e09e2de85ba9d5bfcd2/hedera-node/hedera-smart-contract-service-impl/src/main/java/com/hedera/node/app/service/contract/impl/state/TokenEvmAccount.java#L79) and loads the code stored on `tokenAddress`
 3. In [TokenEvmAccount.getEvmCode()](https://github.com/hashgraph/hedera-services/blob/f82b34132707755f7aa87e09e2de85ba9d5bfcd2/hedera-node/hedera-smart-contract-service-impl/src/main/java/com/hedera/node/app/service/contract/impl/state/TokenEvmAccount.java#L79), we intercept the loading of the account code, check if this is actually a contract address, and we return the redirect bytecode for the token with the given address